Expert Reviews – Mgahinga Gorilla NP

 4/5

 Like the more famous Bwindi, Uganda’s smallest national park (just 34 sq km) hosts habituated mountain gorillas.
-But here they sometimes cross the border out of Uganda, and since tour companies can’t guarantee the opportunity to track gorillas, Mgahinga is rarely part of a safari itinerary.
-On the other hand, if you’re planning things last minute, permits are sometimes available here when they are impossible to come by at Bwindi.
-The tracking is usually easier here too, but there are still long hills to climb.
-When I met the habituated group it was far up the mountain, but hanging out in a small clearing the whole time rather than in thick forest, so I got great photos.
-When the gorillas are gone, tracking beautiful and playful golden monkeys becomes the main activity.
-Though it’s hardly an equal substitute for gorillas, it is quite fun.
-There are elephants, buffaloes, leopards, and black-and-white colobus here too, but don’t expect to see them or much other wildlife except for birds.
+But here there is only one habituated group (as opposed to more than 20 in Bwindi), so Mgahinga is less often included on safari itineraries.
+If you do track gorillas here, it is usually easier than in Bwindi, but there are still long hills to climb.
+When I met the habituated group it was far up the mountain, but because we hung out in a small clearing the whole time rather than in thick forest, I got great photos.
+Another popular activity here is tracking beautiful and playful golden monkeys, which is quite fun.
+There are elephants, buffaloes, leopards and black-and-white colobus here too, but don’t expect to see them or much other wildlife except for birds.
 Many call Mgahinga Uganda’s most beautiful park.
 I assume these people haven’t seen Kidepo Valley, but the three extinct volcanoes certainly do make a stunning sight.
-They’re also are great trekking destinations with difficult but fun climbs through the strange afro-alpine moorland at the high elevations.
+They’re also great trekking destinations with difficult but fun climbs through the strange Afro-alpine moorland at the high elevations.

 Expert